Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 Delayed rash at the injection site

-Some individuals may get a rash at the site of their injection.
+Some people may get a rash at the site of their injection.
 You may see this referred to as “COVID arm.”

 Delayed rashes at the injection site typically appear about a week after vaccination and last